Jaswanth-Kumar-Reddy/paddy-disease-classification/README.md

 2. Open `main.ipynb` in Jupyter Notebook
 3. Run all cells to train models and generate predictions

-## Model Performance
-Detailed performance metrics and comparisons are available in `Project_Report.pdf`.

 ## Author
 Bindela Jaswanth Kumar Reddy